Common Name: Blue Spotted Salamander

 US Location: Connecticut, Iowa, Illinois, Indiana, Massachusetts, Maine, Michigan, Minnesota, New Hampshire, New Jersey, New York, Ohio, Vermont, and Wisconsin

-The Blue Spotted Salamander is a beautiful salamander that is found in the Southeastern Canada and Northeastern United States of America.
-It is a member of the family Ambystomatidae which is known as the Mole Salamanders.
-They received this nickname due to the fact that they spend most of their life in burrows in the ground.
-The Blue Spotted Salamander does come out of these burrows in the spring when it is time to mate.
-They migrate to ponds to breed where they can lay as many as 200 eggs.
+The salamanders do come out of these burrows in the spring, when it is time to mate.
+They migrate to ponds to breed.
+The male lays a spermatophore at the base of the pond.
+The female picks up the spermatophore with her cloaca.
+In a few days she lays as many as 200 eggs.
 It takes around a month for the eggs to hatch and then it takes the rest of the summer for them to finalize their metamorphism.
-Then they head onto land, only to return back to a pond in a few years to breed.
+Then, they head onto land, only to return back to a pond in a few years to breed.